facebook/facebook-php-business-sdk/DEVELOPER_GUIDE.md

 This set of examples will walk you through:

 1. Reading AdAccounts for a user
-* Creating an AdCampaign
+* Creating a Campaign
 * Searching targeting criteria
 * Creating an AdSet
 * Creating an AdImage
 * Creating an AdCreative
-* Creating an AdGroup
+* Creating an Ad

 Examples can be found within the `examples/` folder of the SDK.
 This assumes you have bootstrap code with an access token: